Friday, June 15, 2018, 4pm (Registration)

 Each year, an ever-increasing number of allies and advocates are joining the award-winning Walk a Mile in Her Shoes®: The International Men’s March to Stop Rape, Sexual Assault & Gender Violence.

-YWCA Lancaster is hosting A Walk A Mile In Her Shoes event on Friday, June 15, at 4 p.m., to benefit the Sexual Assault Prevention & Counseling Center (SAPCC).
+YWCA Lancaster is hosting A Walk A Mile In Her Shoes event on Friday, June 15, at 4 p.m., at Tellus360, to benefit the Sexual Assault Prevention & Counseling Center (SAPCC).
 SAPCC provides professional trauma based counseling, medical and legal advocacy, and a 24-hour sexual assault hotline for victim survivors of sexual assault and their family members.
 All services are provided at no cost!
+No shoes?
+No problem, we will have ladies shoes in all shapes, sizes and colors available to rent prior to the walk.

 Reinventing the Heel